freeCodeCamp/freeCodeCamp/guide/english/c/loops/index.md

 If this were a while loop, the code within the brackets would never get run because this condition isn't true when the evaluation is performed.
 However, because this is a do-while loop, the code will be performed once, and then the evaluation is done to see if it should be done again.
 Do-while loops are useful for when you know you want something to be done once, but you may need it to be run additional times after that.

 ## For loops
+It is also an Entry Controlled Loop i.e First the Condition is tested and if true then the body of the loop gets executed.
+It is one of the most simplest loops Available In C. In For loop, First the value is Initialized then the condition is tested.
+If true then the loop is executed and after this the value of the loop variable gets updated.
+This Process repeats untill the conditions becomes false.
 For loops are for when we want something to run a set number of times.

 ## Here is an example to print from A to Z
 ```c